lukes/herald/README.md

     Herald.daemonize!

-`daemonize!` cuts the apron strings, and once set, your herald process will run forever.
+`daemonize!` cuts the apron strings, and once set, your heralds will run forever.

-Use the Herald binary below to stop any free spirited heralds after calling this method.
+Use the Herald binary below when you wish to stop your free-spirited heralds after calling it.

 ### Herald binary [Not Implemented]